Time-space dynamics of income segregation: a case study of Milan's neighbourhoods: Methods

 \subsection{Mobility data}

-The LBS (Location-Based Services) data utilized in this study have been shared by Sony under a non-disclosure agreement (NDA).
-The data were collected from 650,000 anonymous mobile phone users over a span of 10 months from March 2017 to December 2017, who have opted-in to provide access to their location data anonymously, through a GDPR-compliant framework.
+The LBS (Location-Based Services) data utilised in this study have been shared by Sony Computer Science Laboratories - Rome, under a non-disclosure agreement (NDA).
+This type of data has been widely used and validated in numerous studies~\cite{ric1,Moro2021,Moro2023}.
+The data were collected from 650,000 anonymous mobile phone users over a span of 10 months from March 2017 to December 2017, who have opted-in to provide access to their location data anonymously through a GDPR-compliant framework.
 In adherence to privacy compliance, all the stops belonging to the Education, Health, and Religion categories were removed from the dataset.
-The data were processed and analyzed in a secure and privacy-compliant environment to ensure adherence to the terms of the NDA and relevant data protection laws.
+The data were processed and analysed in a secure and privacy-compliant environment to ensure adherence to the terms of the NDA and relevant data protection laws.

-Further information about the stop extraction, the home and work identification, and the data sanitization can be found in the Supplementary Note \ref{sec:lbs}.
+Further information about the stop extraction, the home and work identification, and the data sanitisation can be found in the Supplementary Note~\ref{sec:lbs}.